fullstackenviormentss/app-malicious-domains/README.md

-#Jython feature munging and H2O generated POJO model running on AWS Lambda WebApp
+#Building a Machine Learning Application with AWS Lambda

-This example shows how to call Jython code and a generated POJO from AWS Lambda via a REST endpoint.
-The front-end is a web browser.
-The back-end is powered by AWS Lambda, which is an Amazon service that automatically manages compute resources for code that is responsive to events.
+This example builds a machine learning application using AWS Lambda, which is an Amazon service that automatically manages compute resources for code that is request-driven.
 It simplifies the process of scaling microservices, eliminating the need to provision or manage servers.
+The front-end of the application is a web browser, while the backend is a Lambda function, with components that include a function handler, Jython code for feature munging, and an H2O model POJO.
+The front-end and back-end communicate via a REST endpoint.

 ![](images/web_app.png)
 <br>